← Back to the WordBoard blog

-From text snippets to emoji shortcuts, these are the keyboards that save the most time in 2026.
+From text snippets to GIFs and swipe typing, these are the keyboard apps and extensions that save the most time in 2026.
 WordBoard tops the list for reusable phrases and quick replies.

 Why custom keyboards still matter